SofaDefrost/Tutorials/PneuNets-Gripper/docs/simulation.md

 Now, to create an actual gripper, we just need to create two more fingers and define their positions.
 To do that, you can use the same mesh files and use the 'translation' and 'rotation' attributes in the mesh loaders.
 Check the scene file in the appendix for more details.

-### Add something to grab and a plane to put it on
+### Add an object to grab and a plane to put it on

 In this scene, we create the object to grab and define it as rigid.
 This implies creating a new node, adding a time integration and a solver component, defining a mass, and defining constraint corrections that will be used later for collisons.